Make skin look perfect in one-click with these AI-powered Photoshop actions.

 After we have the size, hit Ctrl+J to duplicate the rock layer.
 This will be a new layer in the layer panel named rock copy.
 With the rock copy layer selected and the free transform tool is still activated, right-click on the document to show up the transforming option box.
 Choose Flip Horizontal to flip the image horizontally.

 Then, move the duplicate (rock copy layer) to the left a bit to get the position like the one shown in the screenshot:

-When we have the desired position and the transform tool is still activated, right click again on the document to show up the transforming option box.
+When we have the desired position and the transform tool is still activated, right-click again on the document to show up the transforming option box.
 This time, choose Warp.
 Now try to alter the shape of the rock by warping it.
-To do this, click, hold and drag the upper right transforming point to the direction shown in the screenshot below.
-Do similar way to the lower left transforming point.
+To do this, click, hold, and drag the upper right transforming point to the direction shown in the screenshot below.
+Do a similar way to the lower left transforming point.